 Are you ready for that Eastern fervor?
 Life in Poland is significantly shaped by its people.

 The country’s many traditions and local customs emerged from Latin and Byzantine influences and were strongly shaped by various European occupiers.
-As mentioned above, life in Poland is majorly influenced by the geniality of the Polish people: the culture is a rather welcoming one.
-Even if you do not speak the language fluently yet, you will probably be quickly included and find new friends during your life in Poland.
+As mentioned above, life in Poland is majorly influenced by the geniality of the Polish people.
+The culture is a rather welcoming one.
+Even if you do not speak the language fluently yet, you will probably be quickly included and find new friends in Poland.

-Unfortunately, the measures introduced in 1999 were not sufficient in providing everybody living in Poland with healthcare services.
-Thus, the National Health Fund was introduced in 2003, which is run by the Ministry of Health.
+The National Health Fund is run by the Ministry of Health.
 The state healthcare system is supported by government contributions as well as compulsory individual contributions.
 The amount of these individual contributions depends on the status and income of each person.

 The employer is obligated to register all foreign employees living in Poland with the health insurance fund at the beginning of their employment.
 You should be prepared to pay about 8.5% of your salary to the National Health Fund.
 The sum is deducted directly from your monthly salary.
-If you do not have a job yet but are getting ready for life in Poland, you need to prove that you have health insurance when applying for a residence permit.
+If you do not have a job yet, you need to prove that you have health insurance when applying for a residence permit.
 The health fund covers basic medical services, including treatment by specialists and emergency care.